Skip to content

 Option A: Local (stdio)

 Best for development — runs Crow servers directly on your machine.
+No gateway or network required.

 Setup Steps

-1. Clone and set up Crow locally:
+1. Clone and set up Crow:

 bash